darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ## the primaries tab

-The _primaries_ tab holds controls similar to, but more extensive than, those of the collapsible _primaries_ section in the [_sigmoid_](./sigmoid.md) module:
+The _primaries_ tab controls are similar to, but more extensive than, those of the collapsible _primaries_ section in the [_sigmoid_](./sigmoid.md#primaries) module:

 disable adjustments
 : Turns off all manipulation of primaries.
-It is not recommended to tick this checkbox for actual processing; it is intended as a learning tool for quick comparisons.
-For a starting point without adjustments, that can be fine-tuned manually, use the _unmodified_ configuration.
+You are not avised to tick this checkbox for actual processing -- it is intended more as a learning tool for quick comparisons.
+For a starting point without adjustments that can be fine-tuned manually, use the _unmodified_ configuration.

 reset primaries
 : Clicking this button reveals a pop-up menu to apply one of the built-in sets of primaries, without altering any of the other settings.
-Click an item to select it, or press Escape or click outside the menu to dismiss it without applying any setting.

 base primaries
-: Defines which color space is used as the basis of the AgX processing space.
+: Defines which color space is used as the basis of the _AgX_ processing space.
 The attenuation and rotation controls below are applied relative to this space.
-Options include common spaces like sRGB, Display P3, Adobe RGB (compatible), and Rec2020; the working space (set in the [_input color profile_](./input-color-profile.md) module), and the export space (set in the [_output color profile_](./output-color-profile.md) module).
 For especially problematic colors, you may find that wider spaces provide better control.

 ### before tone mapping